Metacor/Minecraft-Speedrun-Guide/readme.md

 * Fortresses are split into 2 sections, the Bad *(inside)* and the Good *(outside)*
 	* *the Bad section of the Fortress will have a Netherbrick roof above it*
 	* *the Good section of the Fortress with have either no roof, or a Netherrack/Soul Sand roof*
-		* *Blaze Spawners only generate in the Outside section, try to get there as fast as possible*
+		* *Blaze Spawners only generate in the Good section, try to get there as fast as possible*
 * [Inside Navigation](https://www.youtube.com/watch?v=swSbv4AImzI)
 	* *if there is a staircase with Neterwart at the bottom: Go **down** the stairs*
 	* *if there is a staircase without Netherwart at the bottom: Go **up** the stairs*
 	* *if there is a balcony room: Go in the **opposite** direction of it*
-	* *the Lava pool room will always connect the Inside and Outside sections*
+	* *the Lava pool room will always connect the Good and Bad sections*
 		* *if viewed from above, this room will be the building [without roof access](https://youtu.be/LJ1PbhPAVAI?t=269)*
 * Search the Good section of the Fortress until you locate a Blaze Spawner
 * Activate a Potion of Fire Resistance if you have any *(this is the main reason we try to do Bastions first)*